mnielsen/cognitive_tools/cognitive_tools.md

 # Observations

+**What principles can we use to build cognitive tools?**

 **Cognitive tools often make easy cognitive tasks that were formerly hard:** It requires careful thought to understand why (and when) automating a formerly difficult task can make us smarter.
 Sometimes, solving a big problem, X, has a bottleneck, Y.  Absent a way of avoiding the bottleneck entirely, we need to find a way of solving Y.

+**Principle: We could all do with having more cues in our life:** I wonder about having a unique buzzer for each habit I'd like cued?

 # What's going on when we multiply two numbers on paper?